dali-lab/build/milestones/step00/index.md

 * Partner’s idea of solution (if applicable):

-II.
+III.
 Identify Users

 * Who are the users of your project?
 Identify at least two types.
 * What are their particular needs and challenges?

-III.
+IV.
 Communication

 * DALI PMs send weekly email updates to partners updating our progress.
 How else would you like to communicate (skype, in-person), and with what frequency?